santolucito/CPSC112-game/README.md

 Just delete sections of the code and ask students to fill in the blanks.
 Most likely, you will be interested in asking students to rewrite part of Board.java or possibly other files in the freegemas folder (the logic)

+###Setup/Installation###

+follow the instructions on how to [set up](https://developer.android.com/sdk/index.html?hl=i) the development environment.
+Then download the github project as a zip file and import in Eclipse.